Tommy Gainey

-Tommy Dale Gainey (born August 13, 1975), also known as "Two Gloves", is an American professional golfer on the PGA Tour.
+Thomas Dale Gainey Jr. (born August 13, 1975), also known as "Two Gloves", is an American professional golfer on the PGA Tour as well as the PGA Tour Champions.

-Early life and education
+Early life

 Gainey was born in Darlington, South Carolina.
 He attended the Central Carolina Technical College, studying industrial maintenance, and graduated in 1999.

 Before becoming a professional golfer, he worked on an assembly line in South Carolina, wrapping insulation around hot water heaters for A.O.
 Smith Corporation.

 Professional career

-Early career
+Minitours

-Gainey turned professional in 1997, and for the next several years played golf on smaller tours in the southern United States.
+In 1997, Gainey turned professional.
+For the next several years played golf on smaller tours in the southern United States.
 Gainey won four events on the Egolf Tarheel Tour, two in 2006 and one in 2007.
 He also won an event on the NGA Hooters Tour, and he played on the Gateway Tour.

 In 2005, Gainey appeared on the Golf Channel's show The Big Break IV: USA vs. Europe, being eliminated in the sixth episode.
 He would return to the show in 2007 for The Big Break VII: Reunion at Reunion, which he won.
 In 2007, Gainey played four events on the Nationwide Tour and recorded one top-ten finish.
 At the end of the 2007 season, he earned a PGA Tour card through graduating from Q-School, finishing the six rounds T-19, after going through all three elimination stages of qualifying, a total of 14 rounds.
 That made him the first Big Break alumnus to earn a PGA Tour card.